Benjamin Grant Mitchell: Acting

 Mitchell appeared in several bit parts, until he secured his "big break" in 1990, when he was cast as Bevan Quinn in the Seven Network police drama Skirts.
 He signed a three year contract, however, Skirts was cancelled that same year.
 Mitchell appeared in miniseries Bony, and the 1990 feature film Father.
 In 1992, after appearing in a production of The Wizard of Oz at the Victoria State Opera, he joined the main cast of soap opera Neighbours as lawyer Cameron Hudson.
-He previously had minor roles in the show as a Coffee Shop customer, and the original Brad Willis.
+He previously had minor roles in the show as a Coffee Shop customer, and the original Brad Willis for three episodes in 1989.

 After his character was written out of Neighbours, Mitchell went to the UK and took over the role of Wishee Washee in Aladdin from his former co-star Jeremy Angerson.
 He also guested in an episode of Celebrity Squares.
 After appearing in a play in Melbourne, Mitchell returned to the UK in 1994 to star as the Beast in a production of Beauty and Beast in Chesterfield.
 He also co-hosted an episode of Ryantown, and appeared with his former Neighbours co-stars Simone Robertson and Felice Arena on children's variety show Hangar 17.

 He guested as Troy Keogh in a 1996 episode of Blue Heelers, where he was credited with his full name instead of the shortened Ben Mitchell.
 In 2008, Mitchell re-joined Neighbours in the recurring role of Matt Freedman, the father of Donna Freedman (played by Margot Robbie).
 He appeared in the independent film Chocolate Strawberry Vanilla in 2013, followed by a role in the M is for Mutant segment of anthology film ABC's of Death 2½ in 2016.
 Both films were directed by Stuart Simpson.